-- the main aim of the Act is to protect data from unnecessary, unauthorised or harmful use and to provide individuals with some control over the use of their personal data.
+- The main aim of the Regulation is to protect data from unnecessary, unauthorised or harmful use and to provide individuals with some control over the use of their personal data.
 Individuals have the right to take action for compensation caused by inaccurate, lost or destroyed data or unauthorised disclosure of information.
 They also have the right to complain to the Information Commissioner who may serve an enforcement notice and, in some circumstances, impose a financial penalty.

 Please read the attached policy below for information and procedures to follow should you wish to make a Data Subject Access Request.

 Once complete, the standard form should be either posted to the Trust Governance Manager, Greenwood House, Private Road No 2, Colwick Quays Business Park, NG4 2JY or emailed to: email@example.com.